 I haven’t been posting lately because I’ve been very busy finishing a new cookbook!
 It’s called The Art of Cooking with Lavender.
 It’s now available for sale here .
 I’m thrilled to tell you I love the way it turned out and think you will like it, too.
 I photographed many of the recipes and have featured a number of beautiful pictures taken at lavender farms I visited as well.
 The U. S. Lavender Growers Association has been very enthusiastic; many members have already purchased copies for themselves and to offer to customers who visit their fields and shops.

 The book has over 70 images, all in full color.
 You can see some of them, plus the Intro and Contents by clicking on a short preview of The Art of Cooking with Lavender here .
 It even includes a couple sample recipes you can try!
 The recipes run the gamut from appetizers, snacks, soups and salads to main and side dishes and, of course, a goodly assortment of sweets.
-(The back cover, at right shows just several of the many recipes photographed.)
+(The back covershows just several of the many recipes photographed.
+At the left is a lush, creamy-smooth lemon-lavender baked custard; then zingy Asian-style hot wings; then a thirst-quenching lavender-lime-ginger cooler; and at right assorted lavender cookies and frostings.)

 To whet your appetite, here is a recipe from The Art of Cooking with Lavender that I fix often in cool weather–a creamy potato-corn-bacon chowder seasoned with culinary lavender and thyme.
 It demonstrates just how tempting culinary lavender can be in a savory dish.
 Lavender pairs beautifully with thyme, potatoes, and both smoked and fresh pork.
 It also teams up with cream, whether in this chowder, or my lemon custard (shown left on the back cover, above right) or my honey-lavender ice cream.
 To view the preview pdf of The Art of Cooking with Lavender go here.